deadlydog/deadlydog.github.io/_drafts/2025-02-07-My-favourite-Windows-shortcuts.md

 - <kdd>Shift</kdd> + <kbd>Right-click</kbd>: Show additional context menu options, such as Run As Admin or a Different User

 ## File Explorer shortcuts

+When in the File Explorer, you can use the following shortcuts:

 - <kbd>Alt</kbd> + <kbd>Up Arrow</kbd>: Go up one level in the folder hierarchy
 - <kbd>Alt</kbd> + <kbd>Left Arrow</kbd>: Go back